2022 Gartner® Magic Quadrant™ SIEM

 Biometric and possession-based authentication factors may be the strongest means of securing a network or application against unauthorized access.
 Combining these methods into a multi-factor authentication process decreases the likelihood that a hacker could gain unauthorized access to the secured network.

 The combination of knowledge and possession-based authentication factor security significantly decreases the likelihood of credentials being compromised and makes it difficult for attackers to gain unauthorized access to your Sumo Logic account.
-Sumo Logic's security reputation and commitment to protecting user data are exemplified by our recent achievement of PCI 3.2 DDS compliance.
+Sumo Logic's security reputation and commitment to protecting user data are exemplified by our PCI 3.2 DDS compliance.